shilad/wikibrain/README.md

 The WikAPIdia Java framework provides easy and efficient access to multi-lingual Wikipedia data.

 ###Main features
-* Support for all Wikipedia language editions and analyses that compare multiple languages.
+* Support for **all Wikipedia language** editions and comparisons between multiple languages.
-* Tools that download and organize Wikipedia datasets published by the Wikimedia foundation.
+* Tools that **download** and organize [Wikipedia datasets](http://en.wikipedia.org/wiki/Wikipedia:Database_download) published by the Wikimedia foundation.
-* Tools that parse downloaded Wikipedia datasets and load them into databases for analysis.
+* Tools that load downloaded Wikipedia datasets into **databases** for analysis.
-* Tools that produce multi-lingual "concept maps" that identify cross-lingual concepts and the pages in each language edition that link to those concepts.
+* Tools that identify **multi-lingual concepts** and the pages in each language edition that link to those concepts.
-* Semantic-relatedness algorithms that measure the relationship between two concepts such as "racecar" and "engine."
+* **Semantic-relatedness algorithms** that measure the relationship between two concepts such as "racecar" and "engine."
-* Single-machine parallelization (i.e. multi-threading support) for all computationally intensive features.
+* Single-machine **parallelization** (i.e. multi-threading support) for all computationally intensive features.

 ###System Requirements
 * Maven (required)